pcmlab/atrialmtk/Examples/Example-LeftAtrium/README.md

 1. Copy the surface Clipped.stl and the coordinate files Regions.txt and Landmarks.txt from Examples/Example-LeftAtrium/2Landmarking/LA_Mesh1 to the processing folder Examples/Example-LeftAtrium/3Processing/LA_Mesh1.
 2. Update the paths in the file **mri-la.sh**, found in the folder src/3Processing, so that PROJECT is the path to the folder containing the universal atrial coordinate (UAC) codes (src/3Processing/UAC_Codes), DATA contains the path to the processing step for the example (Examples/Example-LeftAtrium/3Processing), and ConvertFilesLoc is the path to the python script trans_mod.py (src/3Processing/UAC_Codes).
-3. Set index=1 to correspond to LA_Mesh1 of the Example case, or change it to 2 if you have set up a second version of the example, LA_Mesh2 etc.
+3. Set index=1 to correspond to LA_Mesh1 of the Example case, or change it to 2 if you have set up a second version of the example, LA_Mesh2 etc. **There are also two manual thresholds to set in this file: PVLabelT and LAALabelT**, please see the instructions below on how to set these.
 4. Follow the steps on the general README for the docker installation of openCARP, in order to run the script mri-la.sh.
 (You only need to do this step once.)
 5. In order to run mri-la.sh, which automatically separates the surface into its different atrial regions, adds atrial fibres and generates a bilayer model, you will need to create and activate the second conda environment for UAC (follow the steps “1b.
 Universal Atrial Coordinates (UAC) environment” in the general README).
 If you have already created this environment, you will only need to activate it: